Loading NuWatt Energy...

 The Solar Massachusetts Renewable Target (SMART) 3.0 is the state's production-based incentive for solar projects.
 Commercial systems over 25 kW qualify for declining block rates paid over 20 years based on actual production.
 The rate depends on which capacity block your project falls into -- earlier projects receive higher rates as blocks fill.
 SMART 3.0 also offers a community solar adder of $0.07/kWh for shared solar projects.
 SMART incentive payments stack on top of the federal ITC and MACRS depreciation, significantly improving project economics.

 The Modified Accelerated Cost Recovery System (MACRS) allows businesses to depreciate commercial solar systems over 5 years for tax purposes, even though the panels last 25+ years.
-In 2026, there is an additional 20% first-year bonus depreciation.
-This means a significant portion of the system cost can be deducted in Year 1, with the remainder spread over the following 4 years.
-However, the ITC reduces the depreciable basis by half (e.g., with a 30% ITC, the depreciable basis is 85% of total cost).
-Bonus depreciation drops to 0% in 2027, making 2026 projects more advantageous.
+Under OBBBA (IRC Section 168(k)), 100% first-year bonus depreciation is permanently available for property placed in service after January 19, 2025.
+This means the entire depreciable basis can be deducted in Year 1 instead of spreading it over the 5-year schedule.
+The ITC reduces that depreciable basis by half the credit claimed (e.g., with a 30% ITC, the depreciable basis is 85% of total cost).
+Because the bonus is now permanent at 100%, there is no year-by-year phasedown to plan around.

 Commercial solar costs in Massachusetts range from $1.10/W to $2.55/W depending on system size.
 Small business systems (25-100 kW) cost $1.80-$2.55/W, mid-size commercial (100-500 kW) costs $1.40-$1.90/W, and large-scale projects (500 kW+) cost $1.10-$1.50/W. A typical 100 kW commercial rooftop system costs approximately $165,000-$190,000 before incentives.
 After the 30% ITC, MACRS depreciation, and SMART program revenue, the effective cost is substantially lower.
 Massachusetts has among the highest commercial electric rates in the US ($0.22-$0.30/kWh), which means faster payback periods.